 Individual Programs in the Eckelkamp College of Global Business and Professional Studies are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 11520 West 119th Street, Overland Park, KS 66213, (919) 339-9356.
-Accredited programs are Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Marketing, Bachelor of Science in Sports Management, Master of Business Administration, Master of Business Administration in Accounting, Master of Science in Accounting, Master of Science in Supply Chain Management.
+Accredited programs are Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Marketing, Bachelor of Science in Sports Management, Master of Business Administration, Master of Business Administration in Accounting, Master of Science in Supply Chain Management.